ASFHyP3/hyp3-docs/docs/guides/insar_product_guide.md

 ### Phase Unwrapping

-All of the phase differences in a wrapped interferograms lie between -π and π.
+All of the phase differences in wrapped interferograms lie between -π and π.
 Phase unwrapping attempts to assign multiples of 2π to add to each pixel in the interferogram to restrict the number of 2π jumps in the phase to the regions where they may actually occur.
 These regions are areas of radar layover or areas of deformation exceeding half a wavelength in the sensor's line of sight.
 Thermal noise and interferometric decorrelation can also result in these 2π phase discontinuities called *residues*.

 The phase unwrapping algorithm used for these products is Minimum Cost Flow (MCF) and Triangulation.
 Refer to [this Technical Report from GAMMA Remote Sensing](https://www.gamma-rs.ch/uploads/media/2002-5_TR_Phase_Unwrapping.pdf "https://www.gamma-rs.ch/uploads/media/2002-5_TR_Phase_Unwrapping.pdf" ){target=blank} for more information on the MCF phase unwrapping approach.